-Mr. Bentum referred to Osei-Atweneboana et al. (2007) and the Ghana Health Service (2008), that River Blindness in Ghana is still a public health concern after decades of control, indicating that a population of 4.7 million in 3,204 communities was at risk of getting infected.
+Mr Bentum referred to Osei-Atweneboana et al. (2007) and the Ghana Health Service (2008) that after decades of control, River Blindness in Ghana continues to be a public health concern, indicating that a population of 4.7 million in 3,204 communities is at risk of infection.

 On the research problem, Mr. Bentum stated that river blindness has been earmarked for elimination by 2040, but new monitoring tools are needed.

-He said other research literature have indicated that currently, there was inadequate monitoring of control programmes in the wake of ivermectin resistance, no option aside human baits for the capture of vectors for disease monitoring (ethical concerns), inadequate numbers of black flies caught when human baits were used in areas of low vector densities, and inadequate models to check for the effect of climate change on river blindness transmission.
+He said other research literature suggested that there was insufficient monitoring of control programs in the wake of resistance to ivermectin, no option to remove human baits for catching vectors for disease monitoring (ethical concerns), inadequate numbers of black flies captured when human baits were used in areas with low vector densities, and inadequate models to test for impact

-He further said that the rationale for his research was to “address the need for regular monitoring of the burden of Onchocerciasis in the wake of Ivermectin resistance, an efficient trap to replace human baits in trapping black fly vectors,” saying that the Esperanza Window Traps (EWTs) was promising but needs optimisation in design, applicability, cost-effectiveness and reproducibility.
+He further claimed that the reason for his work was “to resolve the need for frequent monitoring of the burden of onchocerciasis following resistance to Ivermectin, an effective trap to replace human baits in trapping black fly vectors,” saying that the Esperanza Window Traps (EWTs) was promising but needs optimisation in design, applicability, cost-effectiveness and reproducibility.

 Mr Bentum added that there wass the need for models to relate trap data to data from human baits in order to make them useful in control programmes, stating that “few published works had reported on the ability of traps to monitor the transmission indices of Onchocerciasis, with lack of models establishing the relationship between climatic variables and transmission indices of Onchocerciasis, according to Hendy et al., 2017.”